evanwill/_drafts/_notes/gitbash-windows.md

 [Git for Windows](https://git-for-windows.github.io/) comes bundled with the "Git Bash" terminal which is incredibly handy for unix-like commands on a windows machine.
 It is missing a few standard linux utilities, but it is easy to add ones that have a windows binary available.

 The basic idea is that `C:\Program Files\Git\mingw64\` is your `/` directory according to Git Bash (note: depending on how you installed it, the directory might be different. from the start menu, right click on the Git Bash icon and open file location.
-It might be something like `C:\Users\name\AppData\Local\Programs\Git`, the `mingw64` in this directory is your root).
+It might be something like `C:\Users\name\AppData\Local\Programs\Git`, the `mingw64` in this directory is your root.
+Find it by using `pwd -W`).
 If you go to that directory, you will find the typical linux root folder structure (`bin`, `etc`, `lib` and so on).

 If you are missing a utility, such as wget, track down a binary for windows and copy the files to the corresponding directories.